 There are two schools of thought when it comes to cookies—soft or crispy.
-Some people like them soft, fluffy, and chewy, while others prefer them crispy and crunchy.
+Some people like them soft and chewy, while others prefer them crispy and crunchy.

 How to Make Brown, Thin, and Crispy Cookies

+Sometimes a flat, crispy cookie is desired.
 Gingersnaps are a classic crispy cookie, and some people prefer chocolate chip cookies with a crunch.
-The trick to a thin crispy cookie is using ingredients that allow the cookie to spread during baking.
+The trick to a thin, crunchy cookie is using ingredients that allow the cookie to spread during baking.

 - Sugar: Using white sugar or corn syrup in a cookie produces a crisp end product.
 Corn syrup also browns more readily than some other sugars.

 - Egg: Recipes without egg will yield a flatter, crisper cookie with more spread.
 Eggs provide moisture for steam which leavens the cookie dough.
 The protein in egg provides body and structure to maintain that loft as well.
 Cookies without eggs will be flatter, thinner, and crisper than recipes than contain egg.